Tuesday, November 18, 2008

 Author: Paul

-See Ecclesiastical History by Eusebius; Book 3, Chapter 25, Verse 2.
+Confirmed by Eusebius in Book 3, Chapter 25, Verse 2, of Ecclesiastical History.

 Language: Greek

-Place: From Rome while in prison
+Place: From Rome while in prison.

 Purpose: "This letter is plainly written to refute the false teaching which was poisoning the church life at Colossae."
 (2)